mattvenn/tt10-level-shifter/docs/info.md

 ### Digital version

-ui_in[0] is connected to the input of an inverter standard cell.
+ui[0] is connected to the input of an inverter standard cell.
 The inverter is powered by the low power rail (VAPWR).

-The level shifter receives input from the inverter and outputs to ua_out[0].
+The level shifter receives input from the inverter and outputs to uo[0].

 ### Analog version

-In, Out and VDD_L are connected to the level shifter.
+Analog pins In, Out and VDD_L are connected to the level shifter.
 VDD comes from the 1.8v supply.

 ## How to test

 ### Digital version

 * Set up the variable PSU (see above), and set it to 1.8v.
-* Input a test signal to ui_in[0].
+* Input a test signal to A: ui[0].
-* Observe output signal on uo_out[0].
+* Observe output signal on Y: uo[0].
 * Lower the variable PSU and the output signal should stay full swing until about 0.2v.

 ### Analog version

-* Supply 1.8v or less to vdd_l pin.
+* Supply 1.8v or less to `vdd_l` pin.
-* Supply test input signal to the in pin.
+* Supply test input signal to the `in` pin.
-* Observe the out pin.
+* Observe the `out` pin.
+* Lower the variable PSU and the output signal should stay full swing until about 0.2v.

 ## External hardware